Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: Introduction

-The AIM has a very special mathematical structure: the impurity electron is linearly coupled to a non-interacting bath.
-In case the interaction of the impurity electron vanishes, the whole model becomes quadratic and thus integrable.
-Even in the general case, it still allows a ``partial analytic solution'': the Feynman-Vernon IF, in which the bath degrees of freedom are integrated out, and only the impurity degrees of freedom on the time axis are left~\cite{FeynmanVernon1963}.
-Roughly speaking, the Feynman-Vernon IF has turned the problem from $1+1$D into $0+1$D.
+The AIM possesses a particularly favorable mathematical structure: the impurity is linearly coupled to a non-interacting bath.
+When the interaction within the impurity vanishes, the entire model becomes quadratic and thus exactly solvable.
+Even in the interacting case, the model still admits a partial analytical treatment via the Feynman-Vernon IF, in which the bath degrees of freedom are integrated out, leaving only the impurity degrees of freedom defined along the time contour~\cite{FeynmanVernon1963}.

-An emergent numerical strategy to solve the AIM is to represent the IF as an MPS, which makes full use of this partial analytic solution.
-This strategy has several distinguished features compared to existing approaches: (1) it is free of the bath discretization error as the bath has been integrated out; (2) it is free of the sign problem, as a general feature of MPS algorithms; (3) it is efficient as only a $0+1$D problem is solved.
-Along this line, two distinct approaches have been taken up to date.
-The first and pioneering approach represents the IF as an MPS in the Fock state basis, which has been applied for AIMs on the real-time~\cite{ThoennissAbanin2023a,ThoennissAbanin2023b,NgReichman2023,ParkChan2024} and imaginary-time axis~\cite{KlossAbanin2023}.
-The second approach represents the IF as a Grassmann MPS (GMPS) in the coherent state basis, which has been applied for AIMs and its multi-orbital extensions on the real-time~\cite{ChenGuo2024a,ChenGuo2024c}, imaginary-time~\cite{ChenGuo2024b} and the L-shaped Kadanoff contour~\cite{ChenGuo2024g}.
-A detailed comparison between these two approaches will be shown in the next section.
+An emerging numerical approach for studying the AIM is to represent the IF as an MPS, thereby fully exploiting this partial analytic structure.
+This approach offers several advantages over conventional methods: (1) it is free from bath discretization errors, as the bath degrees of freedom are integrated out analytically; (2) it does not suffer from the sign problem, as is typical for MPS-based algorithms; and (3) it is likely to be computationally more efficient, as only the impurity degrees of freedom along the time contour are retained in the IF.
+Within this framework, two distinct approaches have been developed to date, which we collectively refer to as tensor network IF method.
+The first and pioneering approach represents the IF as an MPS in the Fock state basis and has been applied to the AIM on both the real-time~\cite{ThoennissAbanin2023a,ThoennissAbanin2023b,NgReichman2023,ParkChan2024} and imaginary-time~\cite{KlossAbanin2023} axis.
+The second approach represents the IF as a Grassmann MPS (GMPS) in the coherent state basis.
+This formulation can be viewed as a direct fermionic analogue of the time-evolving matrix product operator (TEMPO) method~\cite{StrathearnLovett2018}, and will hereafter be referred to as the Grassmann TEMPO (GTEMPO) method.
+GTEMPO has been applied to the AIM and their multi-orbital extensions on the real-time~\cite{ChenGuo2024a,ChenGuo2024c}, imaginary-time~\cite{ChenGuo2024b} and the L-shaped Kadanoff contours~\cite{ChenGuo2024g}.
+A more detailed comparison between these two approaches is presented in the next section.